aditya-ai00/yukti/README.md

 ---

+## Contributing

+Contributions are welcome.

+If you would like to improve this project:

+1. Fork the repository
+2. Create a new feature branch
+3. Commit your changes
+4. Submit a pull request

+Please ensure your code follows clean coding practices and proper documentation.

 ## Author

 Developed as part of a Civic Tech / Governance AI project to explore how artificial intelligence can assist public leaders and administrators in decision-making and communication.